HBF+Europe: Minority Co-production Support

 - The European producer should also be the applicant and will conclude the funding agreement

-- The majority of the HBF+Europe funding does not need to be spent in Europe, but can be spent elsewhere
+- Only 25% of the HBF+Europe funding has to be spent in Europe, the other 75% can be spent elsewhere

 - The scheme is especially designed to encourage European producers from countries with limited co-production schemes to participate

 The maximum amount awarded per project is €52,000.
 For past selections please see HBF History.